- About Us

 Please note that reservations are required to attend the performances (see contact information for Eileen Harvala below) and that space is limited.

-The shows are created and performed by University of Minnesota faculty members in the Departments of Chemistry and Chemical Engineering Material Science, and Department of Chemistry Lecture Demonstration Director Joe Franek.
+The shows are created and performed by University of Minnesota faculty members in the College of Science and Engineering, and Department of Chemistry Lecture Demonstration Director Joe Franek.
 Eileen Harvala is the communication coordinator for the show.

 The developers and performers are: